 These books are designed to help:

 • Caregivers of a newborn with biliary atresia understand the anatomy and hospital course

 • The patient when they grow up and want to understand where their scars came from

 • Family members, including young siblings who want to understand why their new brother or sister is or was in the hospital

 Further, to help supplement conversations with doctors, answers to common questions and other important information is included in a ‘Facts’ section at the end of the book.
-You will also find a helpful glossary of ‘Doctor’s Words’ with relevant medical terms explained in plain language and a page to take notes for your own hospital experience if applicable.
+You will also find a helpful glossary of ‘Doctor’s Words’ with relevant medical terms explained in plain language.

 Science and colorful illustration come together in Biliary Atresia: My Troublesome Tree to not only empower patients and their families but also educate and inspire kids who are curious about the fascinating world of medicine.